RandomIsHeree/EchelonAustralisAmbienceFix/README.md

 this is echelon https://github.com/echelon-theme/echelon

 and i only provided the chrome folder so you still need to download the defaults and config.js file from echelon

+# Archiving due to the fact i dont care about the theme that much anymore and cause the owner of echelon abandoned it.